Dengue

 Recent Dengue Outbreaks

-As of 29 March 2026, 1,009 cases of dengue fever have been reported in Martinique since the start of 2026.
-DENV3 has been recorded.
+As of 13 July 2026, a total of 22,938 dengue cases have been reported in India during 2026.
 Please see our Topics in Brief article for further details on dengue.

 Take usual precautions